reactioncs/upload_fest/README.md

-Basic app

-react + django
+A simple app that upload images to server.